miraisolutions/covid19-vaccination-ch/README.md

 - Hospitalization / Deaths counts
 - Hospitalization / Deaths per 100'000 people

 Entries with "Unknown" vaccination status are allocated to the 4 populations proportionally.
-Infection cases cannot be used for comparison because not provided by BAG.
+Infection cases cannot be used for comparison because not provided by *BAG*.

-The application fetches the data from BAG on a daily basis as part of a [Continuous Integration / Deployment workflow](#data-building-with-github-actions).
-Given that BAG updates the data daily also for the past weeks (delay in communication) the presented results are also updated.
-A new week is published by BAG on Monday.
+The application fetches the data from *BAG* on a daily basis as part of a [Continuous Integration / Deployment workflow](#data-building-with-github-actions).
+Given that *BAG* updates the data daily also for the past weeks (delay in communication) the presented results are also updated.
+A new week is published by *BAG* on Monday.

 ## Package covid19vaccinationch